 1. The Challenger 2 is pure violence incarnate

 Design company and country of origin: The United Kingdom - Alvis plc, BAE Systems Land & Armaments

 When did it enter service?: 1998

-What makes this tank one of the best?: The Challenger 2 has a very accurate 120 mm rifled gun and exemplary armor.
-It holds the record for the longest tank to tank kill in the world.
+What makes this tank one of the best?: The Challenger 2 has an accurate 120 mm rifled gun and good armor.
+It holds the record for the longest tank-to-tank kill in the world.

-The Challenger 2 is widely considered one of the most capable and formidable main battle tanks in the world.
+The Challenger 2 is considered one of the world's most capable and formidable main battle tanks.
 It is armed with a deadly accurate 120 mm gun and can take a lot of punishment.

-Modern variants make use of the latest Chobham armor, and it is incredibly reliable in combat.
+Modern variants use the latest Chobham armor, which is incredibly reliable in combat.
 The tank's main gun has a maximum aimed range of just over 5 km and still holds the record for the longest tank-to-tank kill in the world.